PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ### Business understanding

 Third, to create growth ideas based on solid strategies, growth engineers must have an **understanding of business**.
 This includes areas like marketing and finance.
-If they don’t have an understanding of business fundamentals, they can’t be effective at improving growth metrics related to these areas.
+Without business knowledge, they can’t effectively make decisions about growth metrics related to those areas.
 They also need this knowledge to collaborate well with non-technical teams.

 ### Data literacy

 Since growth engineers run many experiments, they must be able to craft hypotheses and evaluate results.
-They should know what factors are relevant, how to calculate if something is significant, and what data to care about in the first place.
+They should know what factors are relevant, how to calculate significance, and what data to care about in the first place.

 As [Terra](https://www.workatastartup.com/jobs/59415) says: